 Tesla also leads the market on connectivity and in-cabin tech, right down to computer games that can keep the kids entertained.
 Access to the brand’s charging network is a bonus too – especially on long road trips.

-More: Tesla Model Y review
+More: Research and compare new and used Tesla Model Y models

 Also consider: BYD Atto 3